-Africa's finest safari country.
-Extraordinary and diverse habitats and ecosytsems, wildlife, birdlife and the continents best professional safari guides along with an approach to safari tourism that others try to emulate and come short more often than not, Zimbabwe is back to her best and you should be very excited!
+Zimbabwe, in our humble opinion, is Africa's finest safari country.
+It boasts extraordinary and diverse habitats, ecosystems, wildlife and birdlife along with the continents best professional safari guides.
+The country also has an approach to safari tourism that others try to emulate and fall short more often than not.

-Widely regarding for many years prior to the year 2000 as the ultimate safari destination, Zimbabwe’s recovery over the last 7 or 8 years or so years has been incredible.
-That the tourism industry as a whole and the countries National parks and wilderness areas remain one of the most well organised and managed in all of Africa is testament to the passion and commitment by all the operators who stuck out the hard times.
+Widely regarded for many years prior to 2000 as the ultimate safari destination, Zimbabwe’s tourism recovery over the past 7 or so years has been incredible.
+The tourism industry as a whole and the countries national parks and wilderness areas remain one of the most well organised and managed in all of Africa is a testament to the passion and commitment shown by all operators and stakeholders who stuck out the hard times.

 The Iconic Victoria Falls and the nearby behemoth of a safari park, Hwange National Park , attract most of the tourists to the country and have done so for many years due to their safe proximity to multiple border points.
 For the initiated among safari travellers, there is so much more to Zimbabwe and some gems that will blow you away.